HamishPayne/CODE-WORDS/Classroom/Week-05/readme.md

 ## Major Project
 This week we chose our texts which we would be using for the major project.
 I had checked out most of the texts that were offered and found majority of them quite difficult to unpack.
 I wanted to choose one that I was able to understand so that I'd be able to draw ideas from it with confidence.
 The text I chose was [Bodies and Digital Utopia by Catherin Bernard](http://digbeyond.com/readme/view.php?id=60&course=Code%20Words), I found this text fairly easy to understand and it is also centred around technologies role in a future world which is something i've become quite interesting after reading one of [Metahavens](https://theinfluencers.org/en/metahaven) books, [Psyop](https://www.artbook.com/9783960983620.html).

 Another reason I chose this text is because I found once reading through it a few times it was full of phrases and ideas that I would be able to draw upon for the project.
-I have compiled a few of the different ideas that jumped out to me, all from the first paragraph!
+I have compiled a few of the terms that jumped out to me, all from the first paragraph!

 *new eugenic conciousness*\
 *physical bodies are cumbersome*\